kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/module4-wlcprovisioning.md

    ![json](./images/module2-wlans/dnac-menu-provision-inventory-stage2-manage.png?raw=true "Import JSON")

-6. It is recommended to enable the *AP Reboot Percentage* which aides in upgrades by selecting how many Acee Points are upgraded at any one time.
+6. It is recommended to enable the *AP Reboot Percentage* which aides in upgrades by selecting how many Access Points are upgraded at any one time.
 For purposes of the lab we will **Enable** this feature and select **25%** from the dropdown menu.
 Click **Next** to continue.

    ![json](./images/module2-wlans/dnac-menu-provision-inventory-stage2-reboot.png?raw=true "Import JSON")